The Department of History is part of the School of Philosophical and Historical Inquiry (SOPHI).

-History helps us to understand the forces that have shaped the world in which we live.
-It allows us to perceive, and to challenge, patterns of political, social and cultural life established over time.
-History also helps us to appreciate our own place in the world, and to understand the ways in which lived experience, in many different times and places, has both influenced and been shaped by larger currents of thought and social change.
+The study of history helps you to understand yourself and the world in which you live.
+It equips you to think about cultural difference, and to understand better how everyday life, in different times and places, has shaped and been shaped by larger currents of politics, society and thought.
+It enables you to perceive, and to challenge, patterns of political, social and cultural life established over time.
 In a History major, you will learn about the rich complexity of the human past, and about how historians seek to interpret that past.

 Pathway through the major